-- a.
+a.
 Welfare.
 The umpires have a responsibility during play for the welfare of ponies.
-Should a pony be in distress or lame it must be led off the ground as quietly as possible. - (i) Conditions.
-If a pony is suffering from any of the conditions outlined in Rule 4g, in particular lameness, distress, showing blood or lack of control or vice, then the umpires must stop the game immediately and the player must change his pony. - (ii) Pony Falls.
-If a pony falls, (a pony is judged to have fallen if its shoulder touches the ground) umpires should stop play immediately and ensure that it is trotted up and that it is sound before the player remounts. - (iii) Serious Injury.
+Should a pony be in distress or lame it must be led off the ground as quietly as possible.

+- i.
+Conditions.
+If a pony is suffering from any of the conditions outlined in Rule 4f, in particular lameness, distress, showing blood or lack of control or vice, then the umpires must stop the game immediately and the player must change his pony. - ii.
+Pony Falls.
+If a pony falls, (a pony is judged to have fallen if its shoulder touches the ground) umpires should stop play immediately and ensure that it is trotted up and that it is sound before the player remounts. - iii.
+Serious Injury.
 If a pony is seriously injured then it must be taken off the ground in a horse ambulance.
-(See also Rule 40 and Paragraph 7 of Annex B to the Regulations and Paragraph 4g of Annex B to the Rules.) - (iv) Lost Shoe.
-If a pony throws a shoe, the player may point this out to the umpires, who will allow the player to change his pony during the next break in play. - (v) Restart of Play.
-In the above cases the umpires shall restart the game directly the player concerned has returned and is ready to play and shall not wait for any other player who may not be present. - b.
+(See also Rule 4n and the APC Risk Management Policy & Procedures Section 2.1.7 and Paragraph 4g of Annex B to the Rules.) - iv.
+Lost Shoe.
+If a pony throws a shoe, the player may point this out to the umpires, who will allow the player to change his pony during the next break in play. - v.
+Restart of Play.
+In the above cases the umpires shall restart the game directly the player concerned has returned and is ready to play and shall not wait for any other player who may not be present.

+b.
 Dangerous Tack.
 The game will be stopped immediately in the interest of safety for tack which presents a danger to any player or pony such as a broken girth or broken martingale if the end trails on the ground, broken rein if single, broken or loose bit, broken curb chain or loose bandages or boots.
 The umpire may allow the player to rectify the fault immediately on the ground if it can be done quickly.
-Otherwise the player must leave the ground and play will be restarted as soon as the player has done so, unless the tack has been broken by contact with another pony in which case the start of play will be delayed until his return. - c.
+Otherwise the player must leave the ground and play will be restarted as soon as the player has done so, unless the tack has been broken by contact with another pony in which case the start of play will be delayed until his return.

+c.
 Request Stop.
 If a player asks for play to be stopped for any reason, no other player of that team may leave the playing area (which does not include the safety zone) without the permission of the umpires until the game has been restarted.
 The umpires shall not wait for any member of the other team before restarting the game.
 The penalty for breach of this rule will be a Penalty 5a or an upgrade if a penalty has already been awarded.
-(A Stewards directive will apply for High Goal.)